HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ### Required field attributes

-The following attributes are required for each field in a metadata schema.
+The following attributes are required for each field in an HCA metadata schema.

 1. **description:** A clear, concise statement of the what the metadata field is.
 The *description* value will appear in the metadata spreadsheet and be displayed in the Metadata Dictionary on the Data Portal.